YuLab-SMU/UltraPseR/README.Rmd

 #  UltraPseR: Wappers for UltraPse in R

-An R package for biological sequence representations
+A R package for biological sequence representations

 - [UltraPse](https://github.com/pufengdu/UltraPse) by [pudengdu](https://github.com/pufengdu)